Updated 8/22/2024

 4. Tap the screen to plot the line.

-5. To move existing nodes (2), drag the nodes.
+5. To move existing nodes (2): Drag the node.

-7. To delete a node, tap the node.
+7. To delete a node: Tap the node.

-8. To finish editing, tap the starting node (3).
+8. To end editing: Tap the starting node (3).

 B. Freehand Tool

-Adding & Editing Map Memos
+Adding and Editing Map Memos

 (1) Pen Selection Button